Do they really expect a systematic review?

 For subject-specific information about search skills and techniques be sure to access the information within your Subject Guide.
 Your Academic Liaison Librarian may be able to offer more specific help in this area.

-For more general information about good search practice take a look at Searching the literature.
+For more general information about good search practice take a look at our Find and Research guidance.

 For questions regarding forms and conventions for presentation of your work, and appropriate protocols, be sure to refer to your supervisor for help.